-This is the ACS Summary File-it is actually comprised of three folders, as well as templates, for each data release that are explained the next section.
+This is the ACS Summary File.
+As you will see in the next section, it is actually comprised of three folders, as well as templates, for each data release.

 2.2 Summary File Organization

 The Summary File is organized in three folders per data release as shown in the above screenshot.
 Each data release also includes a corresponding zip file for templates.
 These three directories contain the same combination of files; they are simply arranged differently to accommodate various user needs: